 Monday-Friday 8am-5pm & By Appointment

-Virginia Tech University Libraries is home to a History of Food & Drink collecting area of more than 4,600 books and publications, as well as more than 75 manuscript collections.
-The majority of this collection is housed in Special Collections.
-The History of Food & Drink materials consist of several named subsets and a variety of other collecting areas.
-Specific subsets include:
+Virginia Tech University Libraries is home to a history of food & drink collecting area of more than 7,000 books and publications, as well as more than 100 manuscript collections.
+In November 2020, we also took over management of The Food Timeline and the private book collection of the site's late creator, Lynne Olver.
+The majority of the food and drink collecting area is housed in Special Collections and University Archives.
+The history of food & drink materials covers a variety of subjects and topics.
+Specific subsets of this collecting area include:

-We have more than 75 manuscript collections in our History of Food & Drink collecting area.
+We have about 100 manuscript collections in our History of Food & Drink collecting area.
 Manuscript collections are made up of a variety of primary and secondary source materials, including handwritten recipe books, faculty papers, pamphlets and ephemera, and corporate advertisements.
-You can browse the list of collections online.
+You can browse the list of collections online through ArchivesSpace.

 We are beginning to digitize food-related manuscripts or items from manuscript collections and will continue to do so in the future.
 Digitized manuscripts are available online.

-The History of Food & Drink collecting area has more than 4,600 publications.
-Books, relevant theses and dissertations, pamphlets, extension publications, and other printed materials can be searched through the library catalog, Addison, or through the discovery system, Summon.
+The History of Food & Drink collecting area has more than 7,000 publications.
+Books, relevant theses and dissertations, pamphlets, extension publications, and other printed materials can be searched through the library catalog or through the discovery system.

 Over 200 books from the History of Food & Drink materials, primarily 19th century cookbooks, household management guides, and nutrition guides, are available in digital form (pdf).
 The university's institutional repository, VTechWorks, also includes more than 3,000 Virginia Cooperative Extension (VCE) publications in digital form.